 To ensure the water is safe, Castle Rock has worked closely with WateReuse Colorado and other water industry experts on identifying the technological processes and regulations for reuse.
 Castle Rock has initiated design and laboratory studies and conducted a pilot project in 2018 to identify specific water treatment processes and water quality analysis that is ideal for the systems in our community.
 View the full report (PDF).
 Based on those studies, specific Advanced Treatment processes were added to the Plum Creek Water Purification Facility and construction was completed in late 2020.

 Our drinking water goes through nine different treatment processes removing minerals, bacteria, viruses, biological matter, pharmaceuticals and personal care products.
 Having a myriad of processes provides redundancies ensuring one single process is not responsible for removing all contaminants.
-Advanced Treatment processes, highlighted in blue in the diagram below, were added add to the state-of-the-art Plum Creek Water Purification Facility to specifically treat reuse water supply.
-Tours of the plant are available once pandemic restrictions are relaxed.
+Advanced Treatment processes, highlighted in blue in the diagram below, were added to the state-of-the-art Plum Creek Water Purification Facility to specifically treat reuse water supply.
+Tours of the plant are available.